-The art of finding and hiring the right person for the right role is a tricky one indeed.
-Especially after the COVID 19 pandemic.
-According to this article on Inc.com, it is getting to the point where most businesses are giving up on hiring.
+The art of finding and hiring the right person for the right role is a tricky one.
+According to Inc.com, it is getting to the point where most businesses are giving up on hiring.
 What they didn’t mention, though, was the small business recruiting advantage.

 You read that right.
 As a small business, you have an advantage when it comes to recruiting and hiring new talent.
 There are countless blog posts and articles that address the importance of hiring for culture fit, but they tend to skip out on offering practical, cost-effective advice.
 It can be easy to look at the large companies with deep pockets and think you have no chance.